chauvinSimon/hmm_for_autonomous_driving/README.md

 # Acknowledgement and references
 I learnt and took some inspiration of
-- a [video series](https://www.youtube.com/playlist?list=PL6Xpj9I5qXYGhsvMWM53ZLfwUInzvYWsm) (in Frence) by Hugo Larochelle.
+- a [video series](https://www.youtube.com/playlist?list=PL6Xpj9I5qXYGhsvMWM53ZLfwUInzvYWsm) (in French) by Hugo Larochelle.
 - a [video](https://www.youtube.com/watch?v=kqSzLo9fenk) by Luis Serrano.
 - a series of three [blog posts](http://www.davidsbatista.net/blog/2017/11/11/HHM_and_Naive_Bayes/) by David Soares Batista.